Particle Physics Summer Internships for 2025.

 This project will involve performance qualification of silicon photon sensors employed in the DarkSide-20k experiment.
 DarkSide-20k searches for dark matter particles, gravitationally bound to our galaxy, interacting in an ultra-sensitive terrestrial detector.

 The signature of dark matter interactions in DarkSide-20k is light produced by the argon target.
-This light signal is detected by novel silicon photon detectors, composed of arrays of silicon photomultipliers (SiPMs).
+This light signal is detected by novel silicon photon detectors, composed of arrays of silicon photomultipliers (SiPMs), assembled into photon detection modules.

-You will learn to measure the photon detection performance of these cutting-edge silicon detectors in a cleanroom environment, employ calibration techniques and develop data analysis skills.
+You will learn to measure the photon detection performance of these cutting-edge silicon detectors, employ calibration techniques and develop data analysis skills.

 The project aims are for you to learn new skills in research at the low background frontier of particle physics, to contribute to the delivery of the silicon detector readout system that instruments part of the international DarkSide-20k experiment, currently under construction at the LNGS laboratory in Italy; and to gain experience with working as part of a research team.